Microwave One-way Transparency by Large Synthetic Motion of Magnetochiral Polaritons in Metamolecules

-\textit{Microwave one-way transparency} -- The synthetically moving effect is evaluated using transmittance difference, $T^{+} - T^{-}$.
+\textit{Polariton directional nonreciprocity} -- The directional nonreciprocity is evaluated using transmittance difference, $T^{+} - T^{-}$.
 When $T^{+} - T^{-} = \pm 1.0$, microwaves show perfect one-way transparency.
 Figure \ref{fig:2dplot}(b) illustrates 2D plots of $T^{+} - T^{-}$ experimentally observed for the $y$-axis-oriented metamolecule as a function of $\mu_{0} H_{\rm ext}$ (horizontal) and frequency (vertical).
 In the color scale, red corresponds to $T^{+} - T^{-} = 1.0$ while blue corresponds to $T^{+} - T^{-} = -1.0$.
-In Figs. \ref{fig:2dplot}(b), the upper branch (A) of MChPs presents $T^{+} - T^{-} > 0$, while the lower branch (A') shows $T^{+} - T^{-} < 0$.
-Figure \ref{fig:2dplot}(b) highlights the synthetic motions of MChPs and MC-MChPs.
+In Figs. \ref{fig:2dplot}(b), the upper branch (A) of MChPs presents $T^{+} - T^{-} > 0$, while the lower branch (A') shows $T^{+} - T^{-} < 0$, highlighting the nonreciprocity of MChPs and MC-MChPs.
 More interestingly, $T^{+} - T^{-} $ is 0.72 at around 13 GHz by MChP at $\mu_{0} H_{\rm ext}$ = 400 mT, indicating nearly one-way transparency of microwave via MChP.

-Furthermore, Fig. \ref{fig:2dplot}(b) presents that MC-MChP is split into several modes; this is consistent with split signals indicated by black and white triangles in Fig. \ref{fig:s21s12}.
-MC-MChP at a higher frequency shows $T^{+} - T^{-} >$ 0 while MC-MChP at a lower frequency presents $T^{+} - T^{-} <$ 0; the polarity of synthetic motion is thus the same between MChP and MC-MChP.
+Figure \ref{fig:2dplot}(b) shows that MC-MChP is split into several modes; this is consistent with split signals indicated by black and white triangles in Fig. \ref{fig:s21s12}.
+MC-MChP at a higher frequency shows $T^{+} - T^{-} >$ 0 while MC-MChP at a lower frequency presents $T^{+} - T^{-} <$ 0; the polarity of the nonreciprocity is thus the same between MChP and MC-MChP.
 This indicates that MC-MChP is relevant to MChP.

-Figure S2(b) illustrate 2D plots of $T^{+} - T^{-}$ experimentally obtained with the $x$-axis-oriented metamolecule.
-Note that the color scale of Fig. S2(b) is quite narrow; red corresponds to $T^{+} - T^{-} = 0.17$ while blue corresponds to $T^{+} - T^{-} = -0.17$. $|T^{+} - T^{-}|$ of the $x$-axis-oriented metamolecule is thus tiny and one-way transparency is not achieved.
+Figure \ref{fig:2dplot}(d) presents 2D plots of $T^{+} - T^{-}$ experimentally observed for the $x$-axis-oriented metamolecule.
+The nonreciprocity of MChPs in the $x$-axis-oriented metamolecule shown in Fig. \ref{fig:2dplot}(d) is much smaller than that in the $y$-axis-oriented metamolecule in Fig. \ref{fig:2dplot}(c).
+In this way, the nonreciprocity and one-way transparency strongly depend on the metamolecule orientation.